auth0/docs/articles/logs/streams/datadog.md

 # Datadog Event Log Streams

 Datadog is the essential monitoring platform for cloud applications.
-It brings together together data from servers, containers, databases, and third-party services to make your stack entirely observable.
+It brings together data from servers, containers, databases, and third-party services to make your stack entirely observable.

-You can create monitoring, alerting and analysis dashboards for Auth0 tenants.
+You can create monitoring, alerting, and analysis dashboards for Auth0 tenants.

 ## Send events from Auth0 to Datadog